-- Among UConn students, roughly 68% of health professions applicants from the 2021 application cycle held a primary major in a Biological Sciences field.
-The most common majors were Physiology and Neurobiology (PNB), Biological Sciences, and Molecular and Cell Biology (MCB), respectively.
+- Among UConn students from the 2021 application cycle, roughly 68% of health professions applicants held a primary major in a Biological Sciences field.
+The most common majors were Physiology and Neurobiology (27%), Biological Sciences (22%), and Molecular and Cell Biology (19%), respectively.

 However, UConn’s pre-health applicants make up a wide array of primary majors, including Allied Health Sciences, Biomedical Engineering, and Chemistry, as well as Anthropology, Economics, Individualized majors, and more (click here to see information on health-related individualized majors).

-- Approximately 16% of applicants from the 2021 application cycle also pursued a secondary major—examples of some of these areas of study include Spanish; Women’s, Gender, and Sexuality Studies; and Healthcare Management.
+- Approximately 16% of applicants from the 2021 and 2022 application cycles also pursued a secondary major—examples of some of these areas of study include Spanish; Women’s, Gender, and Sexuality Studies; and Healthcare Management.